vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 	vmaUnmapMemory(_allocator, stagingBuffer._allocation);
 ```

-Similar map/unmap buffer logic as allways.
-This is unchanged from the last version of `upload_mesh`.
+Similar map/unmap buffer logic as always.
+This is unchanged from the last version of `upload_mesh()`.

-With the vertex buffer now in a vulkan cpu side buffer, we need to create the actual gpu-side buffer.
+With the vertex buffer now in a Vulkan CPU side buffer, we need to create the actual GPU-side buffer.

 ```cpp
     //allocate vertex buffer